openscope/openscope/documentation/aircraft-commands.md

 _Aliases -_ `exithold` `nohold` `xh`

-_Information -_ This command instructs the aircraft to leave a holding pattern and resume it's flight plan.
+_Information -_ This command instructs the aircraft to leave a holding pattern and resume its flight plan.

 _Syntax -_ `AAL123 exithold`